MaiconSoft/Arduino/Color Sensor/README.md

   <img width="150" height="150" src="https://cdn.sparkfun.com//assets/parts/9/6/0/3/12787-01.jpg">
 </p>

-You can use two APD9960 colors sensors.
+Allow you use two APD9960 colors sensors.
 By default, they are adress fixed, so they do not work without in the same I2C bus.
 Using a SoftWire will allow use an additional sensor.

 A library is compatible with [SparkFun_APDS9960](https://github.com/sparkfun/SparkFun_APDS-9960_Sensor_Arduino_Library "SparkFun_APDS9960").
 In ADS.ino example, the two libraries work concurrently.